Navigating Child Custody in Virginia

 An experienced child custody lawyer will work towards an arrangement that answers the desires of the client and the child(ren) while paying attention to the legal realities of the case.
 To properly advocate the needs of your child during this difficult time, it’s imperative to have experienced legal counsel on your side.

-What the Virginia Courts Consider in Custody Cases
+What the Courts Consider Regarding Child Custody in Virginia

 Primarily, custody arrangements are designed prioritizing the interests of the child, depending on the child’s age.
 An experienced child custody lawyer will compare the facts of the case and measure them against Virginia’s Best Interests of Child Statute.
 There are many factors considered by the courts when putting together a custody arrangement for a family: